Black Hole Entropy, Quantum Corrections and EFT Transitions: Gluing Across Dimensions: Black Holes and EFT Transitions

-Let us note, in passing, that the present analysis is also in agreement with recent results obtained in \cite{Lin:2024jug}, where it was shown that extremal Reissner-N\"ordstrom black holes exhibit a non-trivial spatial profile for their decay rate induced by non-perturbative emission of Swchinger pairs due to charged particles already existing in the theory, unless the latter are also extremal.
-Therefore, given that the both the black hole solutions considered herein and the charged D0-branes fulfill this condition \cite{Gendler:2020dfp}, it makes perfect sense that such a decay channel does not indeed exist.
+We also note, in passing, that the present analysis is in agreement with recent results obtained in \cite{Lin:2024jug}, where it was shown that extremal Reissner-N\"ordstrom black holes exhibit a non-trivial spatial profile for their decay rate induced by non-perturbative emission of Swchinger pairs due to charged particles already existing in the theory, unless the latter are also extremal.
+Therefore, given that both the black hole solutions considered herein and the charged D0-branes fulfill this condition \cite{Gendler:2020dfp,Heidenreich:2020upe,Heidenreich:2024dmr}, it makes perfect sense that such a decay channel does not exist in this case.